Hixie/isd/servers/src/login-server/README.md

 The larger objects (marked "blurred") are canonically rendered more softly than the other stars at scales where all the stars are visible.

+Category numbers are 0-255.
+Category numbers 11-255 are reserved for future use.

 ## Canonical systems (file 2)